vjeuel/weather_app/README.md

 - Mist (misty city picture)

 So, I encourage you to find cities around the world that have a different weather condition so you can see the background picture changes.

-## **Future Additions**
-- There is a section that shows the last 8 searched cities, in the future I would like to make them clickable buttons that takes you to that city's weather.